Textualize/textual/docs/guide/CSS.md

 The first rule in the above example reads `"dock: top;"`.
 The rule name is `dock` which tells Textual to place the widget on an edge of the screen.
 The text after the colon is `top` which tells Textual to dock to the _top_ of the screen.
 Other valid values for `dock` are "right", "bottom", or "left"; but `top` is most appropriate for a header.

-You may be able to guess what some of the the other rules do.
-We will cover those later.

 ## The DOM

 The DOM, or _Document Object Model_, is a term borrowed from the web world.
 Textual doesn't use documents but the term has stuck.
 In Textual CSS, the DOM is a an arrangement of widgets you can visualize as a tree-like structure.